Romapsp/Restraunt__Test/README.md

 # Restraunt__Test
 Hi everyone!
-To check my documentation, please, download all files, unzip them and open index.html in any modern browser
+To check my Educational Project, please, download all files, unzip them and open index.html in any modern browser